 Application: Pathogen RNA-Seq Enrichment

 In the following example, all genes from a fungal pathogen were enriched from total host+pathogen cDNA NGS libraries, with very high correlation of gene expression signals compared to non-enriched pathogen RNA-Seq libraries, as well as very high reproducibility of signal observed across 3 replicate experiments.
-This demonstrates that myBaits Custom target capture kits are a powerful tool for RNA-Seq studies of rare transcripts—such as pathogen gene expression in host background—that preserve critical abundance signals while significantly reducing per-sample NGS costs by orders of magnitude.
+This demonstrates that myBaits Custom target capture kits are a powerful tool for targeted RNA-Seq studies of rare transcripts—such as pathogen gene expression in host background—that preserve critical abundance signals while significantly reducing per-sample NGS costs by orders of magnitude.

 High correlation and reproducibility of myBaits pathogen RNA-Seq capture.
 Scatter plots of log2 reads counts from three replicates show a high correlation between enriched and non-enriched (shotgun) pathogen transcript read counts.
 The reads were obtained from a sample of host RNA spiked with 0.3% pathogen RNA.